cswaroop/lovelydesk/README.md

 Copyright © 2016 NOBODY

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the GPL Public License either version 1.0 or (at your option) any later version.